santipaprika/vulkan-hair-simulator/README.md

-# VulkanRenderer
+# [WIP] Vulkan hair simulator

 Vulkan-based real-time hair simulator and renderer.

 Project in collaboration with the [GTI](https://www.upf.edu/web/gti) at UPF.